 All of these different avenues provide a different way to get backlinks.
 You’re also diversifying your content to appease different audiences.
 Don’t silo your audiences into different content spheres.

-This is a method that has held true for a while.
+This a method that has held true for a while.
 It’s almost always the first thing we ask when speaking with a client about their SEO efforts.
 But for some reason, we see it is often missed.

 Citations on business directories provides an initial interaction with your business and shouldn’t be taken lightly.
 These directories also only accept legitimate businesses.
 Therefore Google places a little more trust in them.